bigwiv/Biopython-cn/chr9.rst

    ``Bio.Entrez`` will then use this email address with each call to Entrez.
 The ``example.com`` address is a reserved domain name specifically for documentation (RFC 2606).
-Please DO NOT use a random email ®C it°Øs better not to give an email at all.
+Please DO NOT use a random email ‚Äì it‚Äôs better not to give an email at all.
 The email parameter will be mandatory from June 1, 2010.
 In case of excessive usage, NCBI will attempt to contact a user at the e-mail address provided prior to blocking access to the E-utilities.